Prepare For the Worst with the Best in the Business

 From the point of view of business continuity, they all present serious risks and routinely cause grave impacts.

-Here’s the list of common business continuity threats as it looks to us in the summer of 2021:
+Here’s the list of common business continuity threats:

 Cyberattack